lpsantil/ocp-shellinabox/README.md

 * The GOOD: `ocp-siab` has `ansible, vim, nano, git, screen, tmux, bash-completion, oc client` installed
 * Users only need a browser to access basic tools (`ZERO LOCAL MACHINE INSTALL`!)
 * Has syntax highlighting installed for `nano` and `vim`
-* Default user has completely unprivileged
+* Default user is completely unprivileged
 * Easy to access.
 Default user creds are `developer/developer`.
 * The `developer` password can be reset by using a secret
 * Runs on the OpenShift cluster (consolidation of resource usage)